Royce Lewis Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

+- The Tigers pitching staff is 21st in the league with a collective 8.4 strikeouts per nine innings.

-- The Tigers have a 4.54 team ERA that ranks 23rd across all league pitching staffs.
+- The Tigers have the 22nd-ranked team ERA among all league pitching staffs (4.45).

-- Tigers pitchers combine to rank 20th in baseball in home runs surrendered (85 total, 1.2 per game).
+- The Tigers rank 19th in baseball in home runs given up (87 total, 1.2 per game).

-- His most recent time out was on Wednesday against the Atlanta Braves, when the righty tossed 3 1/3 innings, surrendering six earned runs while giving up five hits.
+- The lefty last appeared on Saturday against the Minnesota Twins, when he tossed six innings, allowing two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.